Web-Development-Environments-2021/assignment-3-2-313591331_312470396/README.md

 ### About the code:
 * We accomplished the *bonus* section.
   * To test you must have login as the Football Association Representor credentials which are:
     *  username: EdenBer
     *  password: Eden2410!
   * The DB contains some Dummy data, you more than welcome to go and insert your games, game reports, choose your favorites, and imply all the functionality the app expose.
-*
+* Make sure to not run the ./sqlScripts/Tables - scripts the drops and initalize the exist DB.